day8/re-frame/docs/App-Structure.md

 If you adopt this structure, there's a gotcha.

 `events.cljs` and `subs.cljs` will never be `required` by any other namespaces.
-To the Google Closure dependency mechanism it appears as if these two namespaces are not needed and it doesn't load them.
+To the Google Closure dependency mechanism, it appears as if these two namespaces are not needed and it doesn't load them.

-And, if the code does not get loaded, the registrations in these namespaces never happen.
-You'll then be puzzled as to why none of your events handlers are registered.
+And, if the namespaces are not loaded, the registrations in these namespaces will never happen.
+And, then you'll be staring at your running app very puzzled about why none of your events handlers are registered.

 Once you twig to what's going on, the solution is easy.
 You must explicitly `require` both namespaces, `events` and `subs`, in your `core` namespace.
-Then they'll be loaded and the registrations will occur as that loading happens.
+Then they'll be loaded and the registrations (`reg-sub`, `reg-event-fx`, etc) will occur as that loading happens.

 ## Larger Apps